dplem/PRAW-Submission-Scraper/README.md

 # PRAW-Submission-to-CSV-and-Image-Downloader

+# Reddit Submission Scraper

 Uses PRAW api to convert reddit submissions from a subreddit to a csv file and downloads all top images from the same subreddit.

-# Reddit Submission Scraper

-Reddit Submission Scraper is a program to create a csv file with data from the top posts from a subreddit.
-Creates a new directory with the subreddit name and downloads images of top posts.
+Reddit Submission Scraper is a program that uses the PRAW api to gather reddit submission data from a subreddit's top posts, export that data into a csv file, perform exploratory analysis and download the images associated with the submissions.
+Creates a new directory with the subreddit name and downloads images to the newly created directory.

 ## Installation